Colin Spencer: Cookery books

 From early on Colin Spencer's creative instincts were applied to food and cookery, and in 1978 his book Gourmet Cooking for Vegetarians was published.
 That was followed through the 80s and 90s by a series of other cookery books, totalling 18 in all.

 For fourteen years he wrote a regular food column for the Guardian.
 His column was particularly concerned with exploring current issues and anxieties about food production and manufacture.
 In 2001 he was described by Germaine Greer as 'the greatest living food writer'.

-He has received many awards for his food writing, including the Guild of Food Writers Michael Smith Award, the André Simon Memorial Fund Special Award, the Gourmand World Cookbook Award for the Best Culinary History Book in the World, and the Glenfiddich Cookery Writer of the Year Award.
+Spencer received many awards for his food writing, including the Guild of Food Writers Michael Smith Award, the André Simon Memorial Fund Special Award, the Gourmand World Cookbook Award for the Best Culinary History Book in the World, and the Glenfiddich Cookery Writer of the Year Award.

 Visual arts

 During his twenties numerous of Colin Spencer's drawings were published in The London Magazine, The Transatlantic Review and Encounter.
 A series of drawings of writers of our time was published in The Times Literary Supplement in 1959.
 Those he portrayed included John Betjeman, E.M.
 Forster, C.P.Snow and his wife Pamela Hansford Johnson, Graham Greene, Alan Ross, Iris Murdoch, Angus Wilson, Evelyn Waugh, John Lehmann, Stevie Smith, V.S.Naipaul, and John Osborne, among others.
 An oil portrait of E.M.
 Forster hung for many years in his rooms at King's College Cambridge.
 On his death Forster left it to Benjamin Britten and Peter Pears and it is now in the Britten-Pears Library in Aldeburgh.

 Colin Spencer had huge fun working alongside Katharine Whitehorn to illustrate her column in the national Sunday newspaper, The Observer, with satirical drawings delineating the public's interpretation of fashion trends.
-He was commissioned by the Royal Opera House to draw their idiosyncratic opera audience for their member's Magazine.
+He was commissioned by the Royal Opera House to draw their idiosyncratic opera audience for their members' Magazine.
 He has completed oil portraits for a wide range of private customers and collectors, including Carl Winter, Director of the Fitzwilliam Museum, Cambridge; Lady Rawlinson; Diana Hopkinson; Michael Davidson; and Canon Frederic Hood of Pusey House, Oxford.
 His work resides in a wide range of private collections amongst those of Melvyn Bragg, Germaine Greer, Derek Grainger, Bob Swash, Diana Athill, Prue Leith and the late Mary Renault and Sir Huw Wheldon.

-His artistic work since has ranged from landscape drawings of Winchelsea Beach and Rye countryside to oil portraits of the poet Harry Fainlight and has lately been exhibited in London, Rye and Brighton.
-A recent series of paintings entitled The Downs reflected the sensuous forms of the landscape of the South Downs where he lives.
-He is currently intensely involved in creating paintings which he describes as "images of the unknown, paths through conflict, compounds of sex and spirit, mysterious reflections, hints and fading memories which unsettle the darkness."
-The themes of his present paintings are: War, Music, and Sex, the interior life of flowers, the sea bed and how do hills form roots.
+His subsequent artistic work ranged from landscape drawings of Winchelsea Beach and Rye countryside to oil portraits of the poet Harry Fainlight and has lately been exhibited in London, Rye and Brighton.
+A recent series of paintings entitled The Downs reflected the sensuous forms of the landscape of the South Downs where he lived.
+He was latterly intensely involved in creating paintings which he described as "images of the unknown, paths through conflict, compounds of sex and spirit, mysterious reflections, hints and fading memories which unsettle the darkness."
+The themes of his recent paintings are: War, Music, and Sex, the interior life of flowers, the sea bed and how do hills form roots.